github/docs/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 #### `on.workflow_call.inputs.<input_id>.type`

 Required if input is defined for the `on.workflow_call` keyword.
 The value of this parameter is a string specifying the data type of the input.
-This must be one of: `boolean`, `number`, or `string`.
+This must be one of: `boolean`, `number`, `choice` or `string`.

 ### `on.workflow_call.outputs`